 Crow: Second, uh — ARE YOU OUT OF YOUR STUPID ROTTED SKULL, YOU DUMB MAN!?!

 - Memories: Nobuo Tanaka.
 Hilariously.

 - The Dirty Pair have accidentally blown up at least ten planets, though it's only ever an indirect result of their actions.

 - In the Sailor Moon anime, Sailor Saturn is theoretically capable of destroying the world just by bringing down the tip of her weapon.
-Thing is: she's a protagonist.
+Thing is: she's a heroic character.
 So in the anime, she only ever starts doing this as a threat against certain Big Bads but someone always has to stop her.
 In the manga, she actually does destroy the world, just once, at the end of the Death Busters arc.
 Since this is Sailor Moon and the main character has "reviving people and/or planets" explicitly as a power, it recovers.
 The manga also notes that Saturn slumbered during the Silver Millenium until the Talismans carried by Neptune, Uranus, and Pluto awoke her after the Moon Kingdom's destruction, causing her to also destroy the remnants of the Kingdom and allow a new world to be reborn (along with herself and the other Outer Senshi).